mdenisov338/JustNotes/README.md

 # JustNotes

 A simple app to comfortable use note with new design.
-Full monet support
+Full monet support.
+Click "plus" to start write, hold on card to delete note.

 # Fast.Simple.Light.